Freight Shipping from Fresno to Tacoma

 How much does it cost to ship freight from Fresno to Tacoma?

-Full truckload (FTL) rates from Fresno, CA to Tacoma, WA currently range from $2,066-$2,547 for a standard dry van load over the 961-mile route.
+Full truckload (FTL) rates from Fresno, CA to Tacoma, WA currently range $2,066-$2,547 (roughly $2.16-$2.67 per mile over 961 miles).
 LTL shipments typically cost $729-$1,217 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Tacoma?

-Standard FTL transit from Fresno to Tacoma is approximately 17 hrs by truck over 961 miles.
+Standard FTL transit from Fresno to Tacoma is approximately 17 hrs by truck over 961 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Fresno Intermodal to Port of Tacoma Intermodal Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fresno to Tacoma freight?